 Getting life insurance for myself was never an easy task.

-But I decided to search really hard and reach out to over 121 insurance companies to find the ones that best fit my situation.
+But I decided to search really hard and reach out to all of the best insurance companies to find the ones that best fit my situation.

 Once I found the companies that would work with me I went through the process of convincing the underwriters that my case was different.